Uni2D: A Universal Machine Learning Interatomic Potential for Two-Dimensional Materials: Results and Discussion

 \section{Results and Discussion}

-\subsection{Dataset Analysis}
+\subsection{Dataset analysis}

-In this study, we selected 20,114 2D materials and constructed 327,062 mappings between structure and energy, force, and stress.
-As shown in Figure \ref{fig:table_efs}(a), the elemental distribution statistics reveal that our ML-IAP dataset encompasses 89 elements, with a relatively high proportion of group N, group O, and halogen elements, indicating strong predictive capabilities for structures containing these elements.
-The statistical analysis of the dataset delineates the ranges of energy, force, and stress: the energy per atom ranges from \([-10.13, 3.26]\) eV, the force magnitude ranges from \([-49.58, 50.00]\) eV \AA\(^{-1}\), and the stress values range from \([-49.75, 25.03]\) GPa (Figure \ref{fig:table_efs}(b) and (c)).
-Furthermore, as shown in Supplementary Figure~\ref{fig:efs-hist}, the majority of energies (95\%) in the dataset fall within the range of \([-6.40, 0.02]\)~eV/atom, while the force components and stress components are predominantly distributed within \([-2.02,2.02]\)~eV/\AA and \([-2.18,1.57]\)~GPa, respectively.
+In this study, we selected approximately 20,000 2D materials and constructed 327,000 mappings between structures and energy, force, and stress.
+As shown in Figure \ref{fig:table_efs}(a), the elemental distribution reveal that our Uni2D model encompasses 89 elements, with a relatively high proportion of Group N, Group O, and halogen elements, indicating strong predictive capabilities for structures containing these elements.
+The statistical analysis of the dataset delineates the ranges of energy, force, and stress: the energy per atom ranges from -10.13 to 3.26 eV, the force magnitude ranges from -49.58 to 50.00 eV/\AA, and the stress values ranges from -49.75 to 25.03 GPa (Figure \ref{fig:table_efs}(b) and (c)).
+Furthermore, as shown in SI Figure~\ref{fig:efs-hist}, the majority of energies (95\%) in the dataset fall within the range from -6.40 to 0.02~eV/atom, while the force components and stress components are predominantly distributed within -2.02 to 2.02~eV/\AA~and -2.18 to 1.57~GPa, respectively.